 Maybe if I was taking these to a holiday party, I would put a little more effort into the shapes.
 But honestly, they taste delicious and the square shape works great.

 Step 5: Transfer the whole parchment/cracker sheet to your baking sheet and bake for 8-12 minutes.

-Bake in a 350 oven.
+Bake in a 350 degree (F) oven.
 The baking time will vary depending on the thickness of the crackers.
 If you're able to get them paper thin, they'll be done closer to the 8 minute mark.
 But if they're thicker (around ⅛") it'll take 12 or so minutes.